 Breast enlargement is usually done as a day case procedure i.e. you come to the hospital on the morning of surgery, undergo surgery and go home on the same day.
-However, some women prefer to stay in hospital overnight and go home on the day after surgery.
+However, some women prefer to stay in the hospital overnight and go home on the day after surgery.
 Furthermore, if a drain is required this will stay in place overnight and provided it has not produced too much fluid, the drain is removed the following morning and you may then go home.

 Postoperative Period In Hospital

 When you wake up you will have surgical tapes over your breasts.
 The operation causes a moderate amount of pain and discomfort and you will receive regular painkillers which should keep you comfortable.
-You should wear your sports bra before being discharged from hospital.
+You should wear your sports bra before being discharged from a hospital.

 Postoperative Follow Up

-After discharge you will be provided with written information to explain the postoperative course.
+After discharge, you will be provided with written information to explain the postoperative course.
 An appointment will be made to see my Cosmetic Nurse one week after your operation.
 She will remove your dressings and inspect the wound, which should have healed nicely.
 You will be given advice on wound care, bathing and exercise advice.